HallowsYves/HallowsYves.github.io/index.md

 and my major is computer science!

 ## Computer Science Projects
 Here are a couple of my computer science projects!
-You can find them here on my github page (https://github.com/HallowsYves)
+You can find them here on my github page https://github.com/HallowsYves

 ## CPSC 120
+Below are three of my favorite labs I have done this semster!

+* Lab 10
+Near the end of the semester, we worked with images and this lab had to be one of my favorites.
+In particular Lab 10 part 3 was my favorite as we ended up creating a colored square though the GraphicsMagick libray.